 - d.
-Volunteer law clerks and/or interns of courthouse tenant agencies with valid tenant agency-issued identification or documentation; - e.
-Law enforcement officials on official business with valid identification or badge; - f.
-Correctional officer(s) in uniform escorting a prisoner in state/local custody to a court proceeding; - g.
+Volunteer law clerks and/or interns of courthouse tenant agencies with valid tenant agency-issued identification or documentation. - e.
+Law enforcement officials on official business with valid identification or badge. - f.
+Correctional officer(s) in uniform escorting a prisoner in state/local custody to a court proceeding. - g.
 Members of the press or media representatives on official business, who have previously registered with the court for media access and been approved for such access.
-Approved media entrants must turn off (not place on silent or vibrate mode) their devices before entering the courtroom; and - h.
-Any individual who requires access to an electronic device to manage a medical condition is exempt from placing that specific electronic device in a locked pouch or receptacle. - 7.
-Notwithstanding the above exemptions, no electronic device may be used or possessed in violation of Federal Rule of Criminal Procedure 53 (prohibiting courtroom photography and broadcasting in criminal cases), Local Civil Rule 83-3 (prohibiting courtroom photography, recording, and broadcasting in all cases, except upon approval by the Chief Judge or presiding Judge for investiture, ceremonial, or naturalization proceedings), or in violation of any directive of a Judge, Deputy United States Marshal, or Court Security Officer.
+Approved media entrants must turn off (not place on silent or vibrate mode) their devices before entering the courtroom. - h.
+If an individual seeking entry to the Courthouse Facility believes they require access to an electronic device to manage a medical condition, or if an individual believes they require access to an electronic device to be able to meaningfully access the Courthouse Facility, the individual may seek an exception to the application of this policy pursuant to the procedures in Attachment A to this Order. - 7.
+Notwithstanding the above exemptions, no electronic device may be used or possessed in violation of Federal Rule of Criminal Procedure 53 (prohibiting courtroom photography and broadcasting in criminal cases), Local Rule 83-3 (prohibiting courtroom photography, recording, and broadcasting in all cases, except upon approval by the Chief Judge or presiding Judge for investiture, ceremonial, or naturalization proceedings), or in violation of any directive of a Judge, Deputy United States Marshal, or Court Security Officer.